awsdocs/amazon-route53-docs/doc_source/hosted-zone-private-considerations.md

 **Custom DNS servers**
 If you have configured custom DNS servers on Amazon EC2 instances in your VPC, you must configure those DNS servers to route your private DNS queries to the IP address of the Amazon\-provided DNS servers for your VPC\.
 This IP address is the IP address at the base of the VPC network range "plus two\."
 For example, if the CIDR range for your VPC is 10\.0\.0\.0/16, the IP address of the DNS server is 10\.0\.0\.2\.
 If you want to route DNS queries between VPCs and your network, you can use Resolver\.
-For more information, see [Resolving DNS queries between VPCs and your network](resolver.md)\.
+For more information, see [What is Amazon Route 53 Resolver?](resolver.md)\.

 **Required IAM permissions**
 To create private hosted zones, you need to grant IAM permissions for Amazon EC2 actions in addition to permissions for Route 53 actions\.
 For more information, see [Actions, resources, and condition keys for Route 53](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonroute53.html) in the *Service Authorization Reference*\.